Plotter Kill Aqueduct

 Location.
 42° 50.787′ N, 74° 0.825′ W. Marker is in Rotterdam Junction, New York, in Schenectady County.
 Marker is on 5S, on the left.
 Marker is in Kiwani's Park parking lot.
 Touch for map.
 Marker is in this post office area: Rotterdam Junction NY 12150, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Pre-Columbian Cemetery (approx. 0.6 miles away); Alan Fairbanks (approx. 0.8 miles away); Jan Mabee House (approx. 1.6 miles away); Jan Mabie House, 1670 (approx. 1.6 miles away); The Movable Dam at Lock 8 (approx. 1.7 miles away); Sacandaga Road (approx. 1.8 miles away); The Beukendaal Battle (approx. 1.8 miles away); Beukendaal.
-1748 (approx. 1.8 miles away).
+Canal Aqueduct (about 500 feet away, measured in a direct line); Pre-Columbian Cemetery (approx. 0.6 miles away); Alan Fairbanks (approx. 0.8 miles away); Jan Mabee House (approx. 1.6 miles away); a different marker also named Jan Mabee House (approx. 1.6 miles away); The Movable Dam at Lock 8 (approx. 1.7 miles away); Sacandaga Road (approx. 1.8 miles away); The Beukendaal Battle (approx. 1.8 miles away).
 Touch for a list and map of all markers in Rotterdam Junction.

 Regarding Plotter Kill Aqueduct.
 The aqueduct was part of the 2nd, enlarged Erie Canal.

 Credits.
-This page was last revised on November 7, 2018.
-This page originally submitted on November 6, 2018, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 61 times since then and 22 times this year.
+This page was last revised on April 27, 2020.
+It was originally submitted on November 6, 2018, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 262 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on November 6, 2018, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.